polartron/midnight/index.md

 <h3>
 Source Control
 </h3>
 I know git.
+I know PlasticSCM.
 I managed a Synology NAS with GitLab for Krillbite and I've used git for most of my projects.

 <h3>
 Project Planning
 </h3>
-I know how to use project planning tools and techniques but I use post-it notes for my own projects.
+I'm a programmer for video games so I hate all project planning tools.
+Agile is anti-productive.
+Gannt gives me an aneurysm.
+I will use a physical notepad for everything if I can and a physical kanban whiteboard at best.

 <hr>
 <h2>